framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

-As we've come to depend on FW/1 more and more, I've wanted to streamline the integration between FW/1 and **cfmljure** so that we can write services in Clojure and have them autowired into our controllers, just like our CFML services are, as well as have the option to write controllers in Clojure (where all the code they call is Clojure, not CFML).
+As we've come to depend on FW/1 more and more, I've wanted to streamline the integration between FW/1 and **cfmljure** so that we can write services in Clojure and have them autowired into our controllers, just like our CFML services are, as well as have the option to write controllers in Clojure (if all the code they need to call is Clojure, not some mix of CFML and Clojure).

 That's why, in FW/1 3.5, I've made **cfmljure** part of the standard distribution and provided an extenion to DI/1 to allow Clojure code to be discovered and autowired into your CFML code, as well as a way to write FW/1 controllers in pure Clojure.